AlejandroLopez96/netflix-app/README.md

 # NetflixApp
-Netflix app with Angular 19 and TheMovieDb api
+Netflix app with Angular 19, Tailwind CSS and TheMovieDb api

 - Header with searcher